-- tell your doctor and pharmacist if you are allergic to lorcaserin, any other medications, or any of the ingredients in lorcaserin tablets.
+- tell your doctor and pharmacist if you are allergic to lorcaserin, any other medications, or any of the ingredients in lorcaserin tablets or extended-release tablets.
 Ask your pharmacist or check the patient information for a list of the ingredients.

 - tell your doctor what herbal products and nutritional supplements you are taking, especially St. John's wort, tryptophan, and herbs or supplements for weight loss.